lkovace18/symfony-ratingapp/README.md

 ### Api
-if application is installed you can visit http://<your-site>/api/doc for more information
+If application is installed you can visit `http://{your-site}/api/doc` for more information

 basic information